 You can take a leisurely bike ride from Portelet to Rousse along Guernsey’s north-west coastline.
 You’ll see pink granite seawalls, whitewashed fisherman’s cottages and beaches with gorgeous sand dunes.

-You’re guaranteed to feel like you’re in another world, well away from the hustle and bustle of city life, that’s for sure!
+You’re guaranteed to feel like you’re in another world when you visit Guernsey.
+Well away from the hustle and bustle of city life, that’s for sure!

 St Peter Port